keithmmc/ATUproblemsets/README.md

 #  problem 2 bank statements #

-the program should:
+the program asked the following:

-Prompt the user and read in two money amounts (in cent) Add the two amounts
+Prompt a user and read in two money amounts (in cent) Add the two amounts
 Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount